 The security and tax implications of structuring are extremely valuable to many plaintiffs who receive a settlement.
 As a newer alternative, an investment-backed structure is a strong solution for some plaintiffs who are to receive periodic payments, as they are a tax-free settlement design that can offer substantive expected growth based on market activity.

 A Market-Based Alternative to Plaintiffs’ Traditional Structures

 Receiving guaranteed payments over time is often a critical component to a plaintiff’s settlement plan.
 Spreading a large settlement into increments over time helps meet future needs in the long term while offering a lighter tax burden each spring.
 With a market-based structured settlement solution, claimants can obtain tax-deferred or tax-free future periodic payments with the potential for higher rates of return.

-By utilizing an investment-backed structure composed of a diverse investment plan, clients can grow their funds for years, reaping the benefits of both their settlement monies and the tax-free growth of the investment.
+By utilizing a structure composed of a diverse investment plan, clients can grow their funds for years, reaping the benefits of both their settlement monies and the tax-free growth of the investment.
 Utilizing an open architecture platform allows the claimant to choose investment strategies, either choosing a diversified portfolio offered by a master custodian or choosing a customized portfolio managed by their own personal financial advisor.

 There is more risk associated with a professionally managed investment-backed periodic payment obligation, but there is also more reward, making it a particularly viable option for younger clients who have discretionary settlement dollars and/or are afforded the time to take more of a risk.

 Average market activity over the course of ten years indicates seven to nine percent growth on average, but no future returns are ever guaranteed.
 The periodic payments a plaintiff receives are tax-free, and the growth on the account is tax-free.
 A plaintiff’s customized settlement plan can make future payments in predetermined increments — quarterly, semi-annually, annually, possibly also with a lump sum now and/or later — depending on what is best for the unique needs of the individual.